 3. Understand your body during labour

-Apart from the mainly body-based practical tools that originated from yoga and other eastern traditions, I have found it critical for both mum and partner to have the knowledge of how the body is designed to work during labour – the anatomy, physiology and endocrinology.
+Apart from the mainly body-based practical tools that originated from yoga and other eastern traditions, I have found it critical for both mum and partner to have the knowledge of how the body is designed to work during pregnancy and labour – the anatomy, physiology and endocrinology.
 Our bodies are amazing and birth is so wonderfully orchestrated when we allow it.

 Learning about the three bones of the pelvis and how they expand (when we’re not lying on our backs), or the three layers of the uterus and how they function harmoniously (without fear) plus the amazing concoction of oxytocin, endorphins and prolactin gives us sceptical westerners a deep trust in the process.